 - cleft palate

-- autism/social interaction difficulties
+- autism/social interaction difficulties.

-Who can refer a child for therapy?
+Who can refer your child?

 Parents, GPs, health visitors, school or early years staff can make a referral to a therapist.